 Data from the U.S. DOL indicates that in 2020, a total of just 20,354 apprentices from the 25 Office of Apprenticeship states completed construction apprenticeship programs registered with the U.S. DOL.
 To be clear, the data is from federal OA-registered programs affiliated with construction unions and programs not affiliated with unions such as those run by ABC chapters, ABC member contractors, industry associations, community and technical education workforce development programs.

-That means that if the 2020 rate of graduation held constant, it would take more than 21 years for federal OA-registered apprenticeship program completers to fill the estimated 430,000 vacant construction jobs needed in 2021 alone.
+That means that if the 2020 rate of graduation held constant, it would take almost 21 years for federal OA-registered apprenticeship program completers to fill the estimated 430,000 vacant construction jobs needed in 2021 alone.
 It is undeniable these programs are not meeting industry demands.

 Of note, there are other government-registered apprenticeship programs regulated by states that are similar to the registered programs receiving oversight by the U.S. DOL OA.
 However, it is unknown how many apprentices completed construction industry apprenticeship programs registered with such state agencies, known as State Apprenticeship Agencies, in 2020.